science-of-dl/science-of-dl.github.io/README.md

 **Jonas Geiping,** _University of Maryland, College Park_.
 > Jonas is a postdoctoral researcher at the University of Maryland, College Park.
 His research is centered on the intersection of current deep learning and mathematical optimization.
 As such, recent work has included understanding the impact of optimization on fundamental phenomena behind generalization and other topics in empirical investigation of deep learning phenomena.
 Jonas was awarded a PhD by the University of Siegen in 2021.
 He has previously co-organized the workshop  “Imaging and Vision from Theory to Applications”.

+**Aniruddha Saha,** _University of Maryland, College Park_.
+>Aniruddha is a postdoctoral researcher at the University of Maryland.
+Aniruddha’s current research focuses on memorization in neural networks and on language modeling.
+During his PhD, he worked as a Machine Learning Research Intern at Bosch Center for AI, an Applied Scientist Intern at Amazon Rekognition, and a Machine Learning Intern at Matroid.
+Prior to this, he was part of the DRAM Group of Samsung Semiconductor India Research.